2023 Solar Incentives Guide for Deerfield, OH - Tax Credits & Rebates

 - Rebates: Rebates, or cash back after a purchase, are usually applied prior to any solar tax credits being calculated.
 Solar rebates might be given by your local utility company, by your county or by your state.

 - Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Deerfield utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+If you've signed a net metering agreement with your Deerfield utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing